 At the 4.3-mile mark, the trail connects with the White Rock Gap Trail.
 Turn right at this junction and you’ll be back in the parking lot in a few more steps.

-I noted above that you can do this hike as a loop or as an out-and-back from the White Rock Gap parking area, but there are two more ways to reach this waterfall in Virginia.
+You can do this hike as a loop or as an out-and-back from White Rock Gap, but there are two more ways to reach this waterfall in Virginia.

 For a shorter 2.0-mile out-and-back hike to White Rock Falls, begin your hike from the Slacks Overlook parking area at milepost 19.9.

 Another option is to begin from nearby Sherando Lake.
 The orange-blazed White Rock Gap Trail begins (or ends) at the campground.